Occupational Health and Safety Code

 498

-An employer and a blaster must ensure that roads, trails, paths and other approaches in proximity to a blasting area are accessible only to workers who work at the work site if the work site is located in or near
+An employer and a blaster must ensure that approaches providing access to a blasting area are closed to persons other than workers who work at the work site.

 Signs